AutoGAN-based Dimension Reduction for Privacy Preservation: Experiments and Discussion

 \subsection{Experiment Setup}

-\textit{The Extended Yale Face Database B} contains 2,470 grayscale images of 38 human subjects under different illumination conditions and their identity label.
-In this dataset, the image size is 168x192 pixels.
-In our experiment, we crop these images to 168x168 pixels.
+\textit{The Extended Yale Face Database B} (YaleB) contains 2,470 grayscale images of 38 human subjects under different illumination conditions and their identity label.
+In this dataset, the image size is 168$\times$192 pixels.
 The AT\&T dataset has 400 face images of 40 subjects.
-We crop the image size to 92x92 pixels.
+For convenience, we resize each image of these two dataset to 64$\times$64 pixels.
+CelebA is a color facial image dataset containing 202,599 images of 10,177 subjects.
+1,709 images of the first 80 subjects are used for our experiment.
+Each image is resized to 64$\times$64$\times$3 pixels.
 All pixel values are scaled to the range of [0,1].
-We randomly select 20\% of each subject's images for testing dataset.
+We randomly select 10\% of each subject's images for validation and 15\% for testing dataset.

-The Generator and Re-constructor in Figure \ref{fig:eGAN} are implemented as convolutional neural networks.
-Each of them has two convolutional layers and two fully connected hidden layers.
-Discriminator and Classifier are built on fully connected neural network with three hidden layers.
-Hyperbolic Tangent function is used as activation function for hidden layers.
-Each component is trained in 300 local iterations, and the entire system is trained in 1000 iterations with the learning rate of 0.01 for global loop.
-The target distribution is drawn from Gaussian distribution (with the covariance value of 0.05 and the mean is the average of the training data).
+The generator and re-constructor in Figure \ref{fig:eGAN} are implemented by three different structures.
+Specifically, we follow the architecture of recent powerful models VGG19, VGG16 \cite{vgg} and a basic convolutional network (CNN).
+We modify the models to adapt to our data size (64$\times$64).
+Discriminator and Classifier are built on fully connected neural network and convolutional network respectively.
+Leaky ReLU is used for activation function in hidden layers.
+We use linear activation function for generator's output layers and softmax activation functions for other components' output layers.
+Each component is trained in 5 local iterations ($n_r, n_g, n_d, n_c$), and the entire system is trained in 500 global iterations ($n$).
+The target distribution is drawn from Gaussian distribution (with the covariance value of 0.5 and the mean is the average of the training data).
+Table \ref{table:implementation} provides detail information of neural networks' structures and other implementation information.

-For the single-level authentication system in the scenario, we consider half of the subjects in the dataset are valid to access the database system while the rest are invalid.
-We randomly divide the dataset into two groups of subject and labels their images to \{1\} or \{0\} depending on their access permission.
-For the cases of multi-level authentication system experiments, we divide the subjects into four groups and eight groups so that the authentication server becomes four-class and eight-class classifier respectively.
+To evaluate the reliability, we test our framework with different levels of authentication corresponding to binary classification (single-level) and multi-class classification (multi-level).
+For the single-level authentication system, we consider half of the subjects in the dataset are valid to access company's resources while the rest are invalid.
+We randomly divide the dataset into two groups of subjects and labels their images to (1) or (0) depending on their access permission.
+For the cases of multi-level authentication system, we divide the subjects into four groups and eight groups.
+Therefore, the authentication server becomes four-class and eight-class classifier respectively.